mddazure/cascaded-hub/README.md

 Some customers choose to implement a "cascaded hub" model, where an intermediate VNET sits between the hub- and spoke VNETs.
 VNET peering is "non-transitive", meaning that the spoke VNET's prefixes are now not routeable from the hub VNET, and are not advertised by the Expressroute Gateway to the MSEE routers.
 The MSEE routers nor the on premise routers have a route to the spoke prefixes, so that the spokes are now unreachable from on premise.

-A solution to thsi problem is to inject the spoke VNET prefixes into the Expressroute Gateway.
-This requires Azure Route Server (ARS), which the element in Azure that provides a BGP interface to the Azure routing plane, and a Network Virtual Appliance to originate and inject the spoke prefixes into ARS (ARS itself does not have the ability to originate routes).
+A solution to this problem is to inject the spoke VNET prefixes into the Expressroute Gateway.
+This requires Azure Route Server (ARS), which is the element in Azure that provides a BGP interface to the Azure routing plane, and a Network Virtual Appliance to originate and inject the spoke prefixes into ARS.
+At the time of writing on October 2025, ARS itself does not have the ability to originate routes.

 This lab demonstrates how to build a "cascaded hub" hub & spoke network foundation using ARS and the Cisco 8000v NVA.